 There are numerous field excursions in and around the vibrant city center, and students travel to another Scandinavian capital on a four-day field trip.

-While the bulk of the program-- including class meetings at the University of Oslo, internship placements and numerous field excursions throughout the Capitol City-- takes place in Norway, an alternating field trip to Copenhagen, Denmark or Stockholm, Sweden illuminates the similarities and differences among the Scandinavian states, particularly in their responses to globalization and migration.
+While the bulk of the program-- including class meetings at the University of Oslo, internship placements and numerous field excursions throughout the capital city -- takes place in Norway, an alternating field trip to Copenhagen, Denmark or Stockholm, Sweden illuminates the similarities and differences among the Scandinavian states, particularly in their responses to globalization and migration.

 Bachelors Degree (Undergraduate)

 - Urban & Regional Planning

 - Women's Studies

 Please consult HECUA website, here, for current pricing

 tuition, room, food stipend, public transportation pass, international travel, reading materials